When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

 - Mandarin, Korean, Japanese, Arabic — 4 years.

-The duration is based on the assumption that you will devout on average 15 hours per week and target is at least lower Advanced level.
-Take the duration only as a reference since it depends on several factors including methods for learning language, effort, teacher, learning style and your own natural language learning ability.
+The duration is based on the assumption that you will remain devout, on average, 15 hours per week.
+The target is at least a lower Advanced level.
+Take the term only as a reference since it depends on several factors, including methods for learning language, effort, teacher, learning style, and your own natural learning ability.

 Conclusion (Final Words)